Autor: Sadler Fränz, edevis Gmbh

 Automation and Documentation

 With thermography, every inspection result is automatically available in digital form and can be fully documented.
-This ensures traceability and provides a benchmark for upstream manufacturing steps, whilst also enabling trends or patterns to be identified.
-The automatic analysis of thermograms guarantees rigorous assessment based on fixed criteria.
-The analysis algorithm determines whether a contact pattern falls within the tolerance limits.
-Overall, this transforms the contact pattern inspection from a manual inspection process into a digitally integrated process step that can also be used to optimise the manufacturing process.
+This ensures traceability, provides a benchmark for upstream manufacturing steps, and makes trends visible over time.
+The automatic analysis of thermograms ensures consistent assessment against defined criteria: the algorithm determines whether each contact pattern lies within the defined tolerances.
+Taken together, this transforms contact pattern inspection from a manual procedure into a digitally integrated process step that also supports manufacturing optimisation.

 Industrieller Bedienbildschirm mit Wärmebildanalyse und Steuerungstasten in einem geschützten Metallgehäuse.